crowtheraven/Crow-Macro-Creator/README.md

 # Crow-Macro-Creator
 Program for gaming used to help easily set up your own macros and switch between different macros.
+Edit the .csv yourself and run the .exe.
+Source code is included for those interested.

 Supports both keyboard presses and mouse clicks.
 Doesn't detect mouse clicks yet.
 Turns on when you press "enter-r-enter."